Raafeh/100DaysOfCoding/day13/ProblemXSolution.md

 The space complexity of the solution is O(1) because it uses a constant amount of additional space for the pointers and variables.

 Overall, the provided solution is an efficient implementation that solves the problem with a logarithmic runtime complexity and a constant space complexity.
+Feel free to explore the provided code implementation and modify it to suit your needs.
+Happy coding!